Visa policy of the Faroe Islands: Freedom of movement

 Nationals of Nordic countries (Denmark, Finland, Iceland, Norway and Sweden) are free to enter, reside and work in the Faroe Islands.
-They still need a passport or national id card showing their citizenship to travel to the Faroe Islands.
+If flying from outside the Schengen Area, they still need a passport or national id card showing their citizenship.

 Short stays

 Nationals of countries exempt from visas for short stays in the Schengen Area (EU, Schengen and Annex II countries) may visit the Faroe Islands without a visa for up to 90 days.
+Since March 2026, this also applies to residence permit holders in those countries.

-Visas and residence permits issued for entering Schengen countries are not valid for travel to the Faroe Islands, so nationals of countries that are not exempt must have a specific visa for the Faroe Islands.
+Visas issued for entering Schengen countries are not valid for travel to the Faroe Islands, so nationals of countries that are not exempt must have a specific visa for the Faroe Islands.
 This visa may be requested from a Danish diplomatic mission or the Danish Immigration Service.
 The application procedure for this visa is the same as for a Schengen visa, and it is possible to request both visas with a single application.